 As one might expect, the educational sector provides the setting for a great many of our projects.
 Our Sixth Form pupils work regularly with younger pupils from a wide variety of local primary schools.
 At secondary level, we have focused particularly on post-16 provision.
-For example, we work closely with a local partner comprehensive school on matters relating to higher education.
-In addition, we also collaborate with educationally-orientated organisations like the PiXL Club, Generating Genius and The Noisy Classroom.
-We have also assisted in university level research into the cognitive and emotional development of teenagers.
+For example, we work closely with local partner comprehensive schools on matters relating to applications for higher education.
 Several of our staff serve on the governing bodies of local state-funded schools.
 Our facilities are made available to a variety of community partners.

-By its very nature, IPS’s Partnerships Programme is an ever-evolving and dynamic thing.
-We welcome approaches from organisations which would like to explore potentially beneficial projects.
+By its very nature, IPS’s Partnerships Programme is an ever evolving and dynamic undertaking.
+We welcome approaches from organisations which would like to explore potential projects of mutual benefit.
 By the same token, we are proactive in seeking out such partners, ever-mindful of the way in which we can contribute to the betterment of our community and our society at large.

 #IPSPartnerships: Lower Sixth Form Leadership Projects